-With a new top-level network certification, Cisco could open a network engineer's career path straight into the
+With a new top-level network certification, Cisco could open a network engineer's career path straight into the executive boardroom.

 At Cisco Live in San Francisco this week, Cisco Systems unveiled its Cisco Certified Architect program, a new pinnacle certification that sits atop Cisco's most elite career certifications, the Cisco Certified Internetworking Expert (CCIE) and Cisco Certified Design Expert (CCDE).